stevegt/markproc/README.md

 - Converts `[REF]` references to links and validates them
 - Tracks other references and attempts to link them to headings using fuzzy matching
 - Prints warnings for references that cannot be conclusively matched
+- Each section heading gets a unique numeric section identifier and an associated anchor.
+- Internal section references use section numbers, allowing them to be easily distinguished from external references.

 ## Usage